 What we do NOT know yet is how many ‘Elite Points’ you will get for each flight.
 The table will not be published until March 1st.
 It might turn out that you can earn status more quickly by crediting British Airways flights to Iberia Plus.
 I will look into this further when we know more about their Elite Points structure.

 Is it worth redeeming for British Airways flights via iberia.com?

-No. This PDF document shows the redemption rates for BA flights booked via Iberia.
-The redemption rates and the table of peak dates are the same as those used by British Airways Executive Club.
+No. The redemption rates and the table of peak dates are the same as those used by British Airways Executive Club.